yoctoproject/poky/documentation/bsp-guide/bsp.rst

 Released BSP Recommendations
 ----------------------------

-Following are recommendations for released BSPs that conform to the Yocto Project:
+Here are recommendations for released BSPs that conform to the Yocto Project:

 -  *Bootable Images:* Released BSPs can contain one or more bootable